Phillip Mantyh Class of 2015

 Prior to Booth: Prior to Booth, I worked for seven years in Silicon Valley in engineering and marketing functions.

-Concentrations: Econometrics and Statistics, Entrepreneurship, and Marketing Management.
+Concentrations: Econometrics and statistics and finance.

 Why did you choose Chicago Booth?
 I chose Booth because its MBA program offered the best combination of rigorous academics, outstanding faculty, outstanding network, and superior recruiting opportunities.
 As a prospective student, I was especially attracted to the discipline-based and rigorous curriculum.
 I wanted a program that acknowledged the science foundations of the business disciplines.
 I felt that Chicago Booth more than any other school embodied this approach.
 Furthermore, I was extremely impressed by the accessibility, curiosity, and humility of its students and alumni.
 Finally, a look at the recruiting figures convinced me that the career opportunities would be equal or superior to those of any other program.
 Taking these factors into account, Chicago Booth was a clear number one for me.
 And so far, my experience has met or exceeded every bit of my expectations.